 - Around 1.7 million Australians have diabetes.
 This includes all types of diagnosed diabetes in which Type 2 diabetes accounts for 85% of all diabetes and is increasing.

-- Is the leading cause of blindness in working age adults
+- Diabetes is the leading cause of blindness in working age adults

 There are two types of this condition: background retinopathy and proliferative retinopathy.